abhirajakhare/abhirajakhare/README.md

 - 👋 Hi, I’m @abhirajakhare
-- 👀 I’m interested in ...developing skills
+- 👀 I’m interested in ...developing cloud skills
-- 🌱 I’m currently learning ...performace tuning for oracle 19c
+- 🌱 I’m currently learning ...Advanced Python , AWS, Snowflake & Tableau
 - 💞️ I’m looking to collaborate on ...same
-- 📫 How to reach me ...abhiraj.ap16@gmail.com
+- 📫 How to reach me ...abhiraj.akhare@gmail.com

 <!---
 abhirajakhare/abhirajakhare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.